RichardByrne95/CI-MS4-TuckIn/README.md

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/cuisine_refine.PNG">

-        -   Not all cuisines contain restaurants at this time, but are there for display purposes only.
+        -   Not all cuisines contain restaurants at this time but are there for display purposes only.

     2. Sort restaurants by rating and delivery cost.